B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 So, are bed and breakfasts cheaper than hotels?
 In my experience, the nightly rates for B&Bs usually fall within roughly the same price range as local 3 and 4-star hotel rooms.
 B&B prices may seem low to you if you’re accustomed to 5-star hotels, or perhaps high if you typically book budget hotels (1 or 2-star).
 B&Bs are not considered to be “budget accommodation”.

 Bed and breakfast nightly rates typically fall within a narrower price range than hotel rates.
-For example, in a destination, you might see B&B rooms from $50 to $300 per night, while the hotel rooms in that location might cost $20 to $5,000+ per night.
+For example, in a destination, you might see B&B rooms from $50 to $300 per night, while hotel rooms in that location might cost $20 to $5,000+ per night.
 But even when you book a higher end B&B, don’t expect to find the same level of luxury as in 5-star hotels (in terms of the facilities).
 To learn all about the 13 types of bed and breakfasts, (with 5 examples of each), click here.

 The price of a hotel or a bed and breakfast depends on various factors, including region and seasonality.
-You might find weekly, monthly or package rates (like lodging, breakfast, dinner + ski lessons), or discounts during the local shoulder seasons or off-seasons.
+You may find weekly, monthly or package rates (like lodging, breakfast, dinner + ski lessons), or discounts during the local shoulder seasons or off-seasons.

 Safety Comparison